vedanthv/data-engg-docs/internals-docs-code/docs-deep-dive/databricks/10-Databricks_Objects_Volumes_Tables.md

 ## Why use use external volumes?

-E- xternal volumes allow you to add Unity Catalog data governance to existing cloud object storage directories.
+External volumes allow you to add Unity Catalog data governance to existing cloud object storage directories.
 Some use cases for external volumes include the following:

 - Adding governance where data already resides, without requiring data copy.
 - Governing files produced by other systems that must be ingested or accessed by Databricks.